 The Mini Mill is the result of a collaboration between HKRITA, the H&M Foundation and Novetex, with the support from the Mills.
 The mechanical recycling method is developed by HKRITA and Novetex, and does not allow for separation of different types of textile material.
 This is however the focus of the Green Machine.

-At the end of 2018, a larger version of the Mini Mill was built in Hong Kong by Novetex, and H&M placed the first commercial order.
+At the end of 2018, a larger version of the Mini Mill was built in Hong Kong by Novetex, and a global brand placed the first commercial order.